nguyenhuy0905/nvim-from-scratch-journal/first-steps/first-init-file.md

     - `plugins`, which is where all our plugin configurations go.
     - `core`, which contains some basic options like colorscheme or keymapping.

+- So, that's the end of the first step.
+For the next step, I will install the lazy.nvim plugin manager, then some other plugins.